RimmyAshika/BlogSpace/README.md

 ## 📖 Description

 BlogSpace is a blog web application built with React (Vite) and Appwrite.
 It allows users to create, read, update, and delete blog posts anonymously.
 The application uses Appwrite's authentication, database, and storage services.
-The application is deployed on Netlify.
+The application is deployed on Vercel.

 <br/>